NLnetLabs/routinator/source/manual-page.rst

       There are three options how to deal with unsafe VRPS:

-      A policy of *reject* will filter out these VPRs.
+      A policy of *reject* will filter out these VRPs.
 Warnings will be logged to indicate which VRPs have been filtered

       The *warn* policy will log warnings for unsafe VRPs but will add them to